 Suggested servings and toppings

-- Nut Butter: Chocolate and peanut butter… need I say more?!
+Nut Butter: Chocolate peanut butter overnight oats… need I say more?!

-- Once prepared, this chocolate overnight oats recipe will store in the fridge for 3-5 days.
+Do they keep well?
+Once prepared, the chocolate overnight oats will store in the fridge for 3-5 days.
 Keep them covered with foil or a lid so they don’t dry out.

-- As written, these oats are not overly sweet, feel free to add an extra tablespoon of maple syrup or honey to sweeten more.
-You can also add in 1/2 mashed banana for natural sweetness.
+Should I add sweetener?
+As written, these oats are not overly sweet, feel free to add an extra tablespoon of maple syrup or honey to sweeten more.
+You can also add in ½ mashed banana for natural sweetness.

-- The non-dairy yogurt will help make these oats extra creamy, but can easily be made without.
-I like the Greek style yogurt but Kite Hill.
+Do you need yogurt in overnight oats?
+The non-dairy yogurt will help make this recipe extra creamy, but can easily be made without.
+I like the Greek style yogurt by Kite Hill, but anything goes!

-- If using quick oats, I suggest using 1 cup of non-dairy milk instead of 1 1/4 cup because quick oats require less liquid to soften and you don’t want the final product to be liquidy.
+Can I use quick oats?
+Yes, but I suggest using 1 cup of non-dairy milk instead of 1 ¼ cup because quick oats require less liquid to soften and you don’t want the final product to be liquidy.
+If you do notice that after a few hours they aren’t thickening properly, just add in an extra tablespoon of chia seeds!

 Try these next!